Bílina: History

-Middle Ages
+10th–15th centuries

-During the 10th century, the era of making Bohemian (Czech) state, a gord was built here by Bohemian rulers as a defence point against German raids from neighbouring Saxon Eastern March (part of the Holy Roman Empire).
-The first written mention of Bílina is from 993 on a privilege of Pope John XV, when it was a seat of a province (provincia Belinensis).
+In the 10th century, a gord was built here and became the new administrative centre of the area.
+The first written mention of Bílina is on a privilege of Pope John XV from 993, when it was mentioned as a seat of a province (provincia Belinensis).
 A record in Chronica Boemorum describes a battle between Duke Bretislaus I and the German Emperor Henry III near the gord in 1040–1041.

-Before the half of the 13th century knight Ojíř of Friedberg built a new castle in the settlement, which was expanded into a mediaeval town with bulwarks and three gates in the second half of the 14th century.
-Since the 2nd half of the 13th century German settlers were called into the border areas of the Bohemian Kingdom, introducing German town law; it was also the case with Bílina town which is first mentioned as a regular chartered town (civitas) in 1289.
+In the 1230s, Bílina ceased to be the administrative centre.
+In 1237, King Wenceslaus I donated Bílina to the knight Ojíř of Friedberg, who had built a new castle in the settlement, which was expanded into a medieval town with bulwarks and three gates in the second half of the 14th century.
+Bílina was referred to as a town for the first time in 1263.

 In 1407, Bílina was purchased by lord Albrecht of Koldice, well known for his anti-Hussite attitude.
-Thus, Bílina was surrounded and conquered by a Hussite hejtman Jakoubek of Vřesovice who returned Bílina to the Koldice family in 1436 and lords of Koldice kept the town until 1495.
+Thus, Bílina was surrounded and conquered by the Hussite hejtman Jakoubek of Vřesovice who returned Bílina to the Koldice family in 1436.
+Lords of Koldice kept the town until 1495.

+16th–19th centuries

-After 1502, the town of Bílina was owned by the aristocratic family of Lobkowicz who later built on the place of Gothic castle a new château, designed by Swiss-Italian architect Antonio della Porta.
+In 1502, Bílina was acquired by the aristocratic Lobkowicz family who later had built a new castle on the site of the Gothic castle, designed by Swiss-Italian architect Antonio della Porta.
+In 1568, a large fire severely damaged the town.
+In 1634, during the Thirty Years' War, the town was conquered and looted by the Swedish army.
+Due to the violent re-Catholicization, part of the inhabitants of Bílina were murdered and others emigrated to Protestant countries.
+The town was then re-settled by people from Saxony and gradually became predominantly German-speaking.
+In the second half of the 17th century, the town recovered and began to prosper again.

+The rapid development of Bílina occurred in the 19th century, when industrialization began.
+A sugar factory, a porcelain factory and a glass factory were established.
+The town fortifications were gradually demolished and the town expanded.
+In 1871–1872 and 1874–1887, the two railways were built.
+Czech families started moving to the town for work.

 20th century

-From October 1938 to May 1945, the town (with 60% of German inhabitants) was one of the municipalities in Sudetenland, part of the territory that Nazi Germany broke away from Czechoslovakia.
-During this period, Bílina was administered as a part of the Regierungsbezirk Aussig of Reichsgau Sudetenland.
-After the liberation of Czechoslovakia, almost all Germans from the town (and whole borderland area too) were expelled.
-The decline in population was replaced after the war by immigrants of Czech origin from Volhynia and Balkans, as well as Slovaks and Gypsies.
+From October 1938 to May 1945, was annexed by Nazi Germany and administered as a part of Reichsgau Sudetenland.
+After the liberation of Czechoslovakia, almost all Germans from the town were expelled.
+The decline in population was replaced after the war by immigrants of Czech origin from Volhynia and Balkans, as well as Slovaks and Romani people.

 Another turning point in the history of town was a changeover in 1989, after the end of the Communist regime.
-Descendants of Lobkowicz family regained a part of their original property, including the spa; the spa was later sold to a private company.
+Descendants of the Lobkowicz family regained a part of their original property, including the spa; the spa was sold to a private company in 1997.